 opportunities, mainly in China.
 Potential gas sector projects are being

 identified for implementation by the company.
-Your Company has 50%
+Your Company has a 50%

-equity stake along with China Gas Holdings Limited as equal partner as
+equity stake with China Gas Holdings Limited as an equal partner.

 - Petronet LNG Limited (PLL)